f1redf0x/exvirion-web/content/posts/timewarrior.md

 # The Problem

 In my last job, the people were fantastic, the work fascinating, and the clients were decent folks even when things got pretty heated.
-The biggest problem I had to deal with on a daily basis wasn't anything to do with the normal frustrations of modern working; it was with the Time keeping system!
+The biggest problem I had to deal with on a daily basis wasn't anything to do with the normal frustrations of modern working; it was with the time keeping system!

 # The Old Time Keeping System

 The timekeeping system that my last employer used was awful.
 It was a website wrapper around some ancient salesforce application.
-There were a number of thin clients, but the website was the most recent (and most buggy)
+There were a number of thin clients, but the website was the most recent (and most buggy).

-The issue with time was it's usage of uuids for client tracking.
+The issue with time was its usage of uuids for client tracking.
 You had this long string of characters that had NOTHING To do with the client name.
 You input it, selected a contract tag, and it would add it to your weekly calendar.

-These uuids showed up nowhere on this weekly calendar, so the only way you were going to find that uuid (to tell your new colleague on the project) was to rely on a spreadsheet.
+These uuids showed up nowhere on this weekly calendar (because the contract tag was used instead), so the only way you were going to find that uuid (to tell your new colleague on the project) was to rely on a spreadsheet.
 A freaking spreadsheet!
 And of course every project had its own and project managers had their own sheets for their own clients.
 Ugh.

 The second biggest issue with the time system was that you often had to count out your hours by going to each and every week on the time application and adding things up manually.
 We would be asked how many hours we spent on a client between say April 18th - August 9th.

-- We would then go into the week of August 9 and get the numbers
+- We would then go into the week of August 9 and get the numbers.
 - We would add that to the numbers from August 1st.
 - We would add that to numbers from July 22nd.
 - and on and on.

-We were expected to drop everything to answer these questions which were frequent, becuase the managers didn't have access to run reports that made sense and it can make for huge differences in how budgets are allocated going forward.
+We were expected to drop everything to answer these questions, which were frequent, becuase the managers didn't have access to run reports that made sense for their planning  and it could make for huge differences in how budgets were allocated going forward.
+It could even impact which workers could remain on projects!

 In short, we had a time system that couldn't generate reports, couldn't tell you client names, couldn't tell you contract codes, and we had to spend literal hours backtracking through it when there was a minor discrepency.

-It SUCKS.
+It SUCKED.

-# Introducing taskwarrior and timewarrior
+# Introducing TaskWarrior and TimeWarrior

 I've been a command line junkie ever since I started using Trusty Tahr back in 2014, and I just hated working with this gui time system.
 It felt old, archaic, and just like a waste of time.
 I needed a CLI alternative, and that's where I fell in love with TaskWarrior.

 ## Taskwarrior

-TaskWarrior is a little command line to-do list that is as simple or maddenly complex as you could ever want it to be.
+TaskWarrior is a little command line to-do list that is as simple or maddeningly complex as you could ever want it to be.
 It can:

 - Give you a list of things you need to do.
-- Gives each item a priority score
+- Gives each item a priority score.
-- Gives you the flexibility to tag items to projects
+- Gives you the flexibility to tag items to projects.
-- Generates reports and burndown charts
+- Generates reports and burndown charts.
-- Can limit your tasklist to the top 3 most important things
+- Can limit your tasklist to the top 3 most important things.
 - And soooo much more.

 If you want a really good primer on just how cool this tool is, there is a Series by a Youtuber, named [Bret Martineau](https://www.youtube.com/watch?v=N0IDWHio5qk&list=PLDbCr4bKmB2ll9wBIUlVs4WdXPsA6GYlR).
-He sets up a fantastic dashboard that rivals Trello or Monday for individual devs
+He sets up a fantastic dashboard that rivals Trello or Monday for individual workers.

-But I'm lazy, so here are the commands that I use:
+But I'm too lazy to dig into all that, so here are the commands that I use daily:

 ```
 # Adding tasks